 Granarolo Cog Railway (1901) Built in 1901, it may well be the most ancient cog railway in Italy.
 The historical red cars, with wooden seats, from Lagaccio street takes you the hill of Granarolo and to its original Liberty style station. con the car climbs up the steep hill on a rail with a third toothed rack rail with cogs engaged by a cogwheel.
 Granarolo offers an astonishing panorama of Genoa and the sea.
 Things to do In the vicinity, the Church of St. Maria (1190), the walls of Granarolo (1600), the Gate of Granarolo (1800).
 Walking further on for about 2000 m you reach Piani di Fregoso, where you can enjoy some activities (minigolf) surrounded by green and family-run trattorias.
 Walking for about one hour, you arrive at Fort Begato and on to Fort Sperone.
 A pleasant 1.5 h long walk leads to Peralto Park and Righi Funicolar.

 Quezzi Lift (2015) The path begins in via Pinetti, inside a tunnel that served as an air-raid shelter during the World War II.
-The cabin is pushed in the open Marassi via Robino after 27 metres.
-Ouezzi It covers a new 23 metre long trench section (23 metres long), via Fontanarossa with an intermediate stop and then reaches the upper station. piazza The system is equipped with Guicciardini via Bertuccioni photovoltaic panels which via Daneo via Bracelli via Ricca power the cabin ventilation Carceri and lighting. via Fereggiano via Pinetti Piazzale piazza Atleti Azzurri Stadio Ferraris D'Italia Ascensore ^{Via} C{anevari} Things to do ^{corso} Sardegna Ouezzi San Fruttuoso A visit to the Parish of the Nativity of St. Maria, piazza dating back to the middle of piazza Romagnosi Solari the 12th century.
-With a fifty minutes walk you reach Fort of Quezzi (17th century).
+The cabin is pushed in the open after 27 metres.
+It covers a new 23 metre long trench section (23 metres long), with an intermediate stop and then reaches the upper station.
+The system is equipped with photovoltaic panels which power the cabin ventilation and lighting.
+Things to do via Canevari A visit to the Parish of the Nativity of St. Maria, dating back to the middle of the 12th century. piazza Romagnosi With a fifty minutes walk you reach Fort of Quezzi (17th century).